Memetelve/pool_task_runner/README.md

 ```

 The Celery worker spawns the command locally, streams stdout/stderr, enforces `COMMAND_TIMEOUT_SECONDS`, and records the exit code in the job’s `result`.
 Configure safe directories via `DEFAULT_WORKING_DIR` and comma-separated `ALLOWED_WORKDIRS`.

+### Job Limits

+Admins can enforce concurrency caps to keep the cluster healthy.

+- Default limit is controlled by `DEFAULT_MAX_JOBS_PER_USER` (100 by default).
+- Visit `/admin/limits` to edit the global cap or set per-user overrides.
+- API submissions return HTTP 400 if the new workload would exceed the user’s available slots.

 ### API Highlights